Workflows

 Actions

-Action nodes do the actual work.
+Action nodes do the work.
 Add as many as you need.

 Messaging

-- Send Message — Send an automated message in the conversation.
-You can compose the text right in the node.
+- Send Message — send an automated message.
+Compose the text right in the node.

 Conversation management

-- Open Conversation — Set the conversation status to Open
+- Open Conversation — set status to Open

-- Star Conversation — Star the conversation for quick access
+- Star Conversation — star for quick access

 Labels

-- Add Label — Apply one or more labels to the conversation (select from your existing labels)
+- Add Label — apply one or more existing labels

-- Remove Label — Remove one or more labels from the conversation
+- Remove Label — remove one or more labels

 Assignment

-- Assign to User — Assign the conversation to a specific team member
+- Assign to User — assign to a specific teammate

-- Assign to AI — Assign the conversation to a specific AI persona
+- Assign to AI — assign to a specific AI persona

 AI-powered

-- AI Extraction — Automatically extract labels, custom fields, and sentiment from the conversation
+- AI Extraction — auto-extract labels, custom fields, and sentiment from the conversation

 Loop prevention

-To prevent infinite loops, certain actions are automatically blocked based on your trigger.
-For example, a workflow triggered by "Label Added" won't let you add an "Add Label" action.
-The same logic applies to other matching trigger-action pairs.
+To stop infinite loops, certain actions are blocked based on your trigger.
+For example, a workflow triggered by "Label Added" can't include an "Add Label" action.
+The same rule applies to other matching trigger-action pairs.

 Decision nodes

-Decision nodes let you create conditional branches — your workflow follows one path if the conditions are met, and another if they're not.
+Create conditional branches — the workflow follows one path if the conditions match, another if they don't.

 Available condition fields